-The launch of the Samsung Galaxy Watch may seem like a very recent memory – it was only in August, after all – but as 2018 draws to a close it’s already time to start thinking about its successor.
+The launch of the Samsung Galaxy Watch may seem like a very recent memory – it was only in August, after all – but as the second half of 2019 begins it’s already time to start thinking about its successor.

 Expected to be called the Galaxy Watch 2, the new Samsung smartwatch will enter a market likely still led by the Apple Watch, followed by Samsung’s own Galaxy Watch, and a wide range of smart timepieces running Google’s Wear OS.
 And who knows, but 2019 might finally be the year we see Google release a smartwatch of its very own, likely called the Pixel Watch.

 - The best smartwatch 2019: T3's guide to the best intelligent timepieces

 - Samsung Galaxy Watch review: the best smartwatch for Android users

 For now though, we’re focusing on the Samsung Galaxy Watch 2 – which means it’s time to check out the rumours, speculate on what the company might have up its sleeve (yup, that joke again), and discuss what we’d like to see.